fbpx

 Mind your proportions: a window box should be the same width as a window and not more than 1/4 of the height to allow for flower height.
 The last thing you want from a window box is for it to overwhelm the window and block the light.
 Shallow window boxes 2-4″ deep can make a decorative statement along railings and set along smaller windows.
 Long and deep flower boxes that are 8 inches tall and up to 4 feet long are great for bigger windows.

-But the dimensions are also important when considering what to plant.
+However, the dimensions are also important when considering what to plant.
 Most flowers and many vegetables will thrive in eight-inch-deep window boxes.
 Plants that do well in 2-4 inches of soil include:

 Make sure you can easily access your window box

 Window boxes should have easy access for watering, weeding, and harvesting food without a lot of effort.
 When planning beautiful window boxes to adorn front windows, consider how you will be able to maintain them.
 Some windows today simply do not open, and climbing on a ladder to reach second-floor windows outside can make for difficult care.
-Self-watering boxes are a help, but sooner or later you will physically have to reach your window box for further work.
+Self-watering boxes are a help, but sooner or later, you will physically have to reach your window box for further work.
 Consider a few of these options:

 • Place window boxes only at ground-level windows